CanonicalLtd/WSL-DistroLauncher/README.cpc.md

 The launcher has been branded with our name, text, logos etc.
 In the future we should also use our font, and our color scheme.

+To regenerate branding please run make from the top level directory.

 ## How to build

 Download: